MightyHelper/WSD25_Assign02/README.md

 Seed the DB: Run `python scripts/seed_db.py`.
 It expects the DB creds/url from the env vars or `.env` file.

-Seeding will also require the ADMIN user, password and email to create as this depends on each environment.
+Seeding will also require the ADMIN_USER, ADMIN_PASSWORD and ADMIN_EMAIL via en to create as this depends on each environment.

 API documentation & Postman
 - OpenAPI/Swagger UI: `/docs` or `/redoc` (configured in the app factory).
 Example: